How do I become a working photographer? It's a question I hear often as the editor of this section.

 If the answers to your self inventory still lead you toward photography for money, the next question is if this path is actually navigable.
 What capital or existing assets do you have?
 Are you able to afford the equipment for the type of work you want to do?
 Can you set aside the time needed to find and service a clientele?
 Will you need training to get your skills up?
 And, crucially, how long can you support yourself in this before you run out of money?

 Prepare for a Decade of Picture Making

 I didn't do any of this, I just fell into photography backward.
-I worked in a photo lab and loved it, and I thought it would be great to do jobs with a camera.
+At 16 I started working in a photo lab and loved it, and I thought it would be great to do jobs with a camera.
 On balance things worked out, and I still love working in photography, but my path was a lot less straight forward than it could have been.
 I have certainly had my fair share of cruddy moments along the way, episodes that I probably could have avoided if I had gone into business with my eyes open.

 I did, however, get one essential piece of wisdom early on, wisdom for which I am forever grateful: it takes ten years to build a photography business capable of sustaining itself.

 So, the last question of the self-inventory is the most important: are you truly interested and ready to work on this project for the next ten years?
+How about 20?

 The next section of this tutorial is about how to keep your photography practice going while you slowly nurture it into self-sufficiency.

 Reducing Your Expenses

 A sustainable career in photography starts with the most affordable housing you can find.
 I can't stress this one enough.
 Photography work is notoriously fickle; don't get stuck with a place you have to tie up a lot of your hard-earned cash to keep.
 Don't force yourself to choose between your rent and your camera.